javiervela/http_cli_webclient/README.md

 # A Simple HTTP CLI Web Client

 > Made for CS 513 Computer Networks - Project 2 @ Worcester Polytechnic Institute (WPI)
+> This repo includes a [Report](./report.pdf) with a different RTT and Packet Size analyses using the tool.

 ## Project Description